walteh/extended-embedded-languages/README.md

 Toml multiline strings do not have custom terminators the way C++, Perl or other languages do.
 As such, we rely on _leading comments_ to identify a language.
-This comment must be immediately after the `'''` or `"""` which starts a multiline string
+This comment must be immediately after the `'''` which starts a literal multiline string

 ![toml_example.png](images/toml_example.png)